welvet/SillyTavern-MessageSummarize/README.md

 - ~~Format injections as system prompt~~
 - ~~Add dashed line to memory edit interface~~
 - detect response length change to update settings visuals
+- rework message history
+- How to pass in the summary index into a summary prompt macro?
+- remove the 'include everything' config option.
+- fix MovingUI bug
+- mark the injection threshold message with a class so messages before can be targeted by css